Best Electricians in Huntingdonshire

 Where To Fit A Consumer Unit

 An often-overlooked element of fitting a consumer unit is the location where it is placed.
 Consumer units are famously located in some of the most awkward places imaginable often behind piles of storage boxes, in the darkest corner at floor level!
-Many of these may well have been fitted before the days of regulations and on the replacement will need to be situated in the correct location.

 Location